The yellow blanket of happiness

 - White Ravens 2019.

 “Written in a simple but not simplistic way, the story goes a step beyond divorce, touching the issue of parental alienation.
-Without showing extreme situations or tensions, without unnecessary details of causes, the author focuses on the essence of separation, illuminating the impact of parental alienation on the child’s soul. … The illustrations of Vasilis Koutsogiannis are wonderful – perspective, color, liveliness, expressiveness.
-The warmth that exudes his images fits with the sensitivity of the text and together, images and text, come to embrace the heart of the reader, creating a book that deserves a place in our library.”
+Without showing extreme situations or tensions, without unnecessary details of causes, the author focuses on the essence of separation, illuminating the impact of parental alienation on the child’s soul. … The warmth that exudes the images fits with the sensitivity of the text and together, images and text, come to embrace the heart of the reader, creating a book that deserves a place in our library.”
+Rania Boubouri, “Diastixo”